its-rajesh/its-rajesh/README.md

 ```
 Hello world, I’m Rajesh
 ```
-> I'm a MS Researcher in the Area of Signal Processing & Deep Learning
+> MS Researcher in the Area of Signal Processing & Deep Learning

 > Currenly working on Music Source Separation